whitneyharper/whitneyharper/README.md

 ### Hello World 👋
 I am currently self-learning programming!
 My goal is to become a fullstack developer.
 I've done some small projects to pratice what I have learned.
-- 🔭 Working on backend project using Nodejs
+- 🔭 Working on backend project using Node.js
 - 🌱 Learning SQL databases
 <br>